home-assistant/developers.home-assistant/blog/2024-07-19-coordinator_async_setup.md

 title: Initialize a `DataUpdateCoordinator` with `_async_setup`
 ---

-In Home Assistant 2024.8, we are introducing an _async_setup method for coordinators that allows you to run async code to prepare your DataUpdateCoordinator, or to load data that only needs to be loaded once.
+In Home Assistant 2024.8, we are introducing the `_async_setup` method for coordinators.
+This method allows you to run asynchronous code to prepare your `DataUpdateCoordinator` or to load data that only needs to be loaded once.

-`_async_setup` can be overwritten in your coordinator and will be automatically called during `coordinator.async_config_entry_first_refresh()`.
+You can override `_async_setup` in your coordinator, and it will be automatically called during `coordinator.async_config_entry_first_refresh()`.
 It offers the same error handling as `_async_update_data` and will handle `ConfigEntryError` and `ConfigEntryAuthFailed` accordingly.